wcarmon/docs/golang/interfaces.md

     1. This is huge!  loose couping between packages/modules
     1. Avoids unnecessary dependencies
     1. Compiler checks for implementation
+1. Only interfaces can be embedded into interfaces (Union)

 TODO: embedding
 TODO: implicit implementation